-Olympic finalist runner banned 4 years for evading test
+Olympic runner Taplin banned 4 years for evading test

-LAUSANNE, Switzerland (AP) — Olympic finalist Bralon Taplin lost his appeal against a four-year ban for dodging a doping test, and will miss the Tokyo Games and the next two track and field world championships.
+LAUSANNE, Switzerland (AP) — Olympic runner Bralon Taplin lost his appeal against a four-year ban for dodging a doping test and will miss next year’s Tokyo Games and the next two track world championships.

-The Court of Arbitration for Sport on Tuesday said its judge found Taplin’s explanation “to be implausible” that he was never approached or chaperoned to give a sample after winning an April 2019 race in Grenada.
+The Court of Arbitration for Sport said Tuesday it found Taplin’s explanation “to be implausible” that he was never approached or chaperoned to give a sample after winning an April 2019 race in Grenada.

-The judge “was comfortably satisfied that the athlete was guilty of the offense of evading sample collection,” the court said in a statement.
+The CAS judge “was comfortably satisfied that the athlete was guilty of the offense of evading sample collection,” the court said in a statement.

-The 28-year-old Taplin, a former NCAA relay champion running for Texas A&M University, is banned until Sept.
+The 28-year-old Taplin, a former NCAA relay champion for Texas A&M who competes for Grenada, has been banned until Sept.
 24, 2023.

-Taplin finished seventh in the 400 final running for Grenada at the 2016 Rio de Janeiro Olympics, and is the eighth fastest man on the all-time list at 400 indoors.
+Taplin finished seventh in the 400 final at the 2016 Rio de Janeiro Olympics, and he is the eighth fastest man on the all-time list in the indoor 400.

-The CAS judge upheld a ruling by the Caribbean anti-doping organization.
+CAS upheld a ruling by the Caribbean anti-doping organization.
 It found Taplin was told by a chaperone during track-side media interviews in Grenada that he was needed to give a sample.

 The Florida-born athlete’s defense was “he had not been properly notified that he had been selected for the doping control test,” the court said.